The Best Virtual Phone Number in 2023

 You’ll have to go for the $15.99/mo/user plan (if billed annually) to get an unlimited number of calls and texts.
 Otherwise, you get 300 minutes and text messaging with 1,000 pooled segments each month (1000 x 160 characters).

-The Best Virtual Phone Number Services
+The Best Virtual Phone Number Services in 2023

 Our Methodology for Identifying the Best Virtual Phone Number Providers